zabaras/MH-MDGM/README.md

 The datasets used have been uploaded to Google Drive and can be downloaded corresponding links

-Gaussian: Please change the direction and download all files from the link:
+Gaussian: Please change the directory and download all files from the link:

 ```bash
 cd MDGM/Gaussian/data